TMJ Physiotherapy in London, Ontario

 Why Choose Physiotherapy for TMJ Treatment?

-A dental appliance can help decrease irritation, but also requires physiotherapy to help with:
+A mouth guard or dental appliance can help decrease pain, but it may not be enough.
+Physiotherapy can help with:

 We treat jaw pain using conservative, evidence-based care focused on helping you stay better with exercises!